dbcook/cave-servo/README.md

 Originally I had a 24V PSU in the design instead of the 5V unit.
 That was intended per the original MaxPCB4 design to handle larger RA/Dec steppers that need more than 12 Volts.
 Later I realized that since I only need to support smaller 12V steppers for focusers, I could just feed the MaxPCB4 the 12V supply and eliminate the 12V regulator from the board with a jumper.
 That gave me the opportunity to have a more substantial 5V PSU to support USB devices from the accessory ports, which are all 3-wire connectors that can be wired for GND/5V/12V.

-My plan right now is to build a ~3m accessory cable with a female USB-A connector on the end.
-This would allow flexible power distribution:

-* plug in an off-the-shelf USB "hydra" cable
-* put a 4-6 channel USB hub on the optical tube

-Things that might want 5V power could include
+Things that might want USB 5V power-only could include

 * Illuminated reticles
-* Cameras*
 * Guider
+* Some mirror cell fans

+Things that might want 12V power include

-* Mirror cell fan
+* Some mirror cell fans
+* Dew shield heaters

+Things that might want a USB data connection include

+* Cameras

+So I've made a ~3m accessory power cable that has a 4-connector USB-A "hydra" on the end.

-Note that if we want full USB data connectivity from a camera to a computer, we'd need a different USB cable going back to the computer, not just a power-only cable.
+If we want full USB data connectivity from a camera to a computer, we'd need a different USB cable going back to the computer, not just a power-only cable.

+### Terminals and Wiring

+The wiring is all point-to-point, using "DINnector" DIN rail mounted terminal blocks from Automation Direct.
+These terminal blocks are very robust, can be jumpered together to create many-point connections, and will carry substantial current.

+AWG #18 stranded wire is used for power connections, and AWG #22 stranded for signals.

+All wiring has appropriate color code:

+* AC wiring
+   * Black - line hot
+   * White - neutral
+   * Green - ground

+* DC wiring
+   * Black - ground
+   * Red - power
+   * any others - signals

+The following terminal block parts are used (with Automation Direct PNs):

+* 4-pole regular DINnector blocks series DN-QD12X-A
+* Ground connection blocks that ground directly to the DIN rail DN-G10-10
+* Jumper strips DN-24J2Y
+* DINnector block insulating covers DN-QCEC-12

 ### GPS Integration

-Adafruit Ultimate GPS was reported to work fine with the MaxPCB4, and I can confirm that.
+Adafruit Ultimate GPS was reported to work fine with the MaxPCB4, and I am using one successfully.
 See [this OnStep Forum post](https://onstep.groups.io/g/main/topic/91682216?p=Created,,,20,1,0,0::recentpostdate/sticky,,,20,0,20,91682216,previd=1654743214120117903,nextid=1655301750859438880)

 Here are the GPS related settings for config.h: